 "Women would come in to buy rolls at 7 in the morning and would talk about what was already on the stove for dinner,” he said.
 “No one’s doing that anymore.
 Shopping habits have shifted.”

 “This is a real tomato pie.
 The other one you see, trust me, it’s a bunch of joke,” Villari told us, eyes twinkling, his Italian accent still strong after decades in the US.
 The golden and buttery crust – thicker than New York’s – was deliciously topped with garlicky sauce.
-(They also make a tasty garlic-centric white pizza.)
+(They also make a garlic-centric white pizza.)
 Sweet harmony.

 While we ate our slices, Villari tended to his customers and chatted with us about his 43 years in business and how the neighborhood has changed in that time.